A woman uses her credit card to pay for a purchase in a store.

 Apply For A Loan

 When you know how much you need to borrow and have chosen a lender, it’s time to apply.
-Typically, this is a streamlined process because there is no credit check, but you will need some paperwork.
+Because there’s no credit check, this is often a quick process, but you will need some paperwork.
 You’ll typically need a bank account, proof of income and ID, and you must be at least 18 years old.
 If you are applying for a title loan, you also will need to own your vehicle and provide a valid title, registration and extra keys.

 Repay The Loan

 With most short-term no-credit-check loans, you will have one lump sum due on an agreed-upon date.
 This will include the amount you borrowed, plus the interest or fee.
-For instance, if you borrowed $500 with a fee of $15 per $100, you will have to pay the lender $575.
+For instance, if you borrowed $500 with a fee of $15 per $100, you’ll have to pay the lender $575.

 Where To Get No-Credit-Check Loans